-Jake Angier enters his third season serving as the Hornets recruiting coordinator and assisting in several areas on the field as an assistant coach.
+Jake Angier was promoted to pitching coach in August 2016 after three season serving as the Hornets recruiting coordinator and assisting in several areas on the field as an assistant coach.
 Angier played for head coach Reggie Christiansen for two years at South Dakota State and served as an assistant coach with the Jackrabbits for three seasons before serving as the pitching coach at North Dakota State for three years.
-He has eight years of Div.
+He has 10 years of Div.
 I coaching experience.

-In his two seasons at Sacramento State the Hornets have put together two record-breaking years, including the first WAC Tournament title and NCAA Div.
-I regional appearance and win in program history.
-The Hornets have gone 73-51 overall and 37-17 in the Western Athletic Conference in Angier's two years with the program.
+In his first five seasons at Sacramento State the Hornets have put together five record-breaking years, including the first two WAC Tournament titles and NCAA Div.
+I regional appearances and win in program history.
+The Hornets have gone 170-133 (.561) overall and 82-47 (.636) in the Western Athletic Conference with two league titles in Angier's five years with the program.

 Angier joined North Dakota State for the 2011 season and promptly molded the pitching staff into one of the most successful in school history.
 In 2011 he led the Bison pitching staff that dropped its team ERA by almost a full run from 2010 and held opposing hitters to a Division I program-best .285 batting average.
 In 2012 Angier's pitching staff set several school records, including single season school-records with 509 innings pitched, a .261 batting average, allowed only 3.18 walks per game, 333 strikeouts, 6 shutouts, 40 wins, while also posting a 3.38 ERA.
 The 2013 season for Angier and his staff proved to be just as successful when the Bison broke single season records with 346 strikeouts and just 3.02 walks allowed per game.
 One of Angier's pitchers at NDSU, John Straka, was drafted by the Texas Rangers in 2013.

 Two of Angier's pitchers at South Dakota State were selected in the 2009 and 2010 MLB Draft.
-Blake Treinen currently pitches in the Major Leagues for the Washington Nationals and Caleb Thielbar for the Minnesota Twins.
+Blake Treinen currently pitches in the Major Leagues for the Oakland Athletics and Caleb Thielbar pitched for the Minnesota Twins for three seasons.

 A native of Bellevue, Wash., Angier played collegiately at Big Bend Community College and South Dakota State University.
 He graduated from SDSU in 2007 with a bachelor's degree in sociology and earned a master's degree in sports pedagogy in 2010.
-He and his wife Sheena have a daughter, Avery.
+He and his wife Sheena have a daughter, Avery, and a son, Tripp.